The Ensemble Schr{\"o}dinger Bridge filter for Nonlinear Data Assimilation: The Schr o dinger bridge problem and the static algorithm

-with $X_0 \sim \int \tilde{q}(0,x,1,y) p_{data}(x) dx=\Phi(x), X_T \sim p_{data}(x)$ where $\Phi(x)$ is the density of a standard normal distribution. \end{example} As a result, according to the discussion above, the backward process of the diffusion model is precisely given by the SDE related to the solution of the Schr{\"o}dinger bridge problem under the stochastic optimal control (SOC) formulation.
-And the SBP formulation can in fact provide larger varieties of the simulation procedures, see for instance equation \eqref{scheme1_alpha} and Example 2.1.
-Hence, we further comment that the score-based diffusion model can be treated as a special case of the controlled SDE related to the Schr{\"o}dinger bridge problem which gives us mathematical reasons for switching between the EnSBF and EnSF methods under different dimension regimes.
+As a consequence of the preceding discussion, under the linear scalar reference setting considered above, the reverse-time process of the score-based diffusion model can be identified with the controlled SDE associated with the solution of a Schr{\"o}dinger bridge problem under the stochastic optimal control formulation.
+At the same time, the Schr{\"o}dinger bridge framework allows for a broader class of distribution generation procedures; see, for example, \eqref{scheme1_alpha} and Example 2.1.
+Therefore, the score-based diffusion model may be viewed as a special case of the controlled Schr{\"o}dinger bridge dynamics.
+This observation provides a mathematical link between the EnSBF and EnSF methodologies and motivates the possibility of switching between the two approaches under different dimensional regimes.